For daily wit & wisdom, sign up for the Almanac newsletter.

 Years ago, some teachers insisted that all students, including left-handers, learn to write with their right hand.
 Teachers thought that students would have an easier time if they were not “different” from right-handed writers.
 Some thought that using the left hand was just a bad habit.
 Some even slapped or punished left-handed kids who had trouble!

 Now we know that everyone should use whichever hand is most comfortable.
 Today, 10 to 12 percent of the world’s population is left-handed.
 It’s not surprising that lefties sometimes feel “left out.”
-Plenty of superstitutions and odd terms exist.
+Plenty of superstitions and odd terms regarding left-handedness exist.

 Left-Hander Superstitions and Terms

-- A left-handed baseball pitcher is called a southpaw.
-(There’s no such thing as a northpaw.)
+A left-handed baseball pitcher is called a southpaw.
+(And no, there’s no such thing as a northpaw!)

 Why are some people left-handed and others right-handed?